 - The District will reimburse the cost of mandatory modular training for adults holding appointments in Farnham District after proof of attendance.

-- A discretionary contribution toward other relevant training courses may be available on prior application to the District Executive through the District Training Manager and District Commissioner.
+- A discretionary contribution toward other relevant training courses of up to 50% may be available on prior application to the District Executive through the District Training Manager and District Commissioner.